jesgreco/docs.openedx.org/source/translators/quickstarts/start-translating-openedx.rst

 #.
 Your string is now ready for review!
 Every string must be reviewed and approved before
    it will be accepted into the official translations and released to the community.

+> **NOTE:** There is a consensus regarding the use of the formal tone and neutral gender in every translation.
+However, this will depend on every region.

 Next Steps
 **********
 * Learn more about how to translate different types of strings in